kaitinghh/TypoChroma/README.md

 We do not claim ownership of the original image content.

 If you are a rights holder and have concerns, please contact us.

+# Acknowledgements

+We thank the creators of the COCO and LVIS datasets:

+@misc{lin2015microsoft,
+      title={Microsoft COCO: Common Objects in Context},
+      author={Tsung-Yi Lin and Michael Maire and Serge Belongie and Lubomir Bourdev and Ross Girshick and James Hays and Pietro Perona and Deva Ramanan and C. Lawrence Zitnick and Piotr Dollár}, year={2015},
+      eprint={1405.0312},
+      archivePrefix={arXiv},
+      primaryClass={cs.CV}
+}

+@inproceedings{gupta2019lvis,
+  title={LVIS: A Dataset for Large Vocabulary Instance Segmentation}, author={Gupta, Agrim and Dollar, Piotr and Girshick, Ross}, booktitle={Proceedings of the {IEEE} Conference on Computer Vision and Pattern Recognition}, year={2019}
+}